vip-workshop/vip-workshop.github.io/index.md

 Scholars at varying stages of their careers (from advanced PhD candidates to tenured scholars) can serve as discussants, as long as they are willing to read research-in-progress and provide about 10 minutes of feedback.
 We will do our best to match you with a paper that fits your area of expertise.

+## Format

+Our workshops are one-hour-long sessions dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
+Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
+Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

+## Organizers

+- Ana Paula Pellegrino (PhD Candidate, Georgetown University)
+- Amélie Godefroidt (Post-doctoral Scholar, KU Leuven)
+- Isabel Laterzo (PhD Candidate, UNC-Chapel Hill)
+- MP Broache (Assistant Professor, UNC-Greensboro)
+- Neeraj Prasad (Assistant Professor, University of Amsterdam)
+- Taylor Vincent (PhD Candidate, University of Maryland)

 # Past Workshops